Dr. Joseph Goebbels: Hitler's Minister of Propaganda

 Were you surprised by any of these facts about Goebbels?

 Joseph Goebbels, to this day, continues to be a person of interest for historians and scholars, alike.
 His influence on both the Nazi Party and its political operations proved to be highly successful for Hitler and his efforts to rally German support.
+For this reason, Goebbels must never be forgotten for the evil crimes he took part in, and helped promulgate during his time in power.
 As documents continue to surface in the years to come, it will be interesting to see what new information can be learned about Goebbels and his inner-dealings within the Propaganda Ministry.

 Wikipedia contributors, "Joseph Goebbels," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Joseph_Goebbels&oldid=878102167 (accessed January 13, 2019).